gyrogami logo

 Categories: Instruction and information; Projects and equipment

-While this isn't the first thing that can ruin a batch of jump rings, there are many opportunities for gremlins to ply their trade here.
+While this isn't the first thing that can ruin a batch of jump rings, gremlins have many opportunities to ply their trade here.
 Any error will be amplified untold times in the final product.
-Don't guess which steps are important and which ones can be faked or skipped.
+All steps are important.

 Precision is not a word that describes hardware store mandrels - stay away from them.
 They are often ovalized, loaded with surface imperfections, and spiraled.
 Suitable for craft or novelty items, it's difficult to make jewelry with them.